QuantEcon/sphinxcontrib-jupyter/docs/usage.rst

+.. _usage:

 Usage
 =====

-This details the relationship between default Sphinx directives and how they will be interpreted by this Jupyter extension.
+This specifies the relationship between default Sphinx directives and how they will be interpreted by this Jupyter extension.

 Usage in RST Files